hhalvors/quantum/qm-books.md

    philosophical orientation.
 It's excellent on the formalism and on the no hidden variables theorems.
 But does it put forward a plausible view about how to interpret the theory?
 Not likely.

+# Additional notes

+1. Books written before circa 2005 usually do not include adequate treatment of Everett.
+There was an Everett revival in the early 2000s, and this new work is only covered in more recent books.